leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

-### ESTree support for `oxc_parser`
+### ESTree support for `oxc-parser`

+- `oxc_parser` is a Rust crate and it has its own AST structure
+  - Somewhat similar to Babel AST, but different
 - [ESTree](https://github.com/estree/estree) is the de facto standard AST structure
   - Essential to support for existing ecosystem

-- `oxc_parser` as a Rust crate has its own AST structure
-  - Somewhat similar to Babel AST, but different
-- Task: somehow map and convert structures
+👉🏻 Task: Somehow map and convert structures.

-JS was done, but JSX and TS were WIP.

 > [Align JS-side AST with standard for JSX · Issue #9703 · oxc-project/oxc](https://github.com/oxc-project/oxc/issues/9703)
 > [Align JS-side AST with standard for TypeScript · Issue #9705 · oxc-project/oxc](https://github.com/oxc-project/oxc/issues/9705)

+JS was already done, but JSX and TS were WIP.

 ---